 All Regular Program students must apply by submitting an application to the SSW Coordinator by March 1st of their foundation year.

-Those holding the MSW from a CSWE (Council on Social Work Education) accredited program may apply at anytime.
+Those holding the MSW from a CSWE (Council on Social Work Education) accredited program may apply to the SSW program at anytime.
 Information (pdf)

 Those seeking the Rank I: Information (pdf)

-WARNING: Some Web sites to which these materials provide links for the convenience of users are not managed by the University of Kentucky.
-The University does not review, control, or take responsibility for the contents of those sites.
+WARNING: Some Web SocialWork/sites to which these materials provide links for the convenience of users are not managed by the University of Kentucky.
+The University does not review, control, or take responsibility for the contents of those SocialWork/sites.